-PowerPoint Slides/Lecture Notes
+PowerPoint Slides/Word Notes

 PowerPoint slides and Word Notes related to lectures will be posted on Blackboard after the lectures in which they are used.
 It is my goal to have the slides available for you on Blackboard within 72 hours of the lecture.
-In the event that I am forced to miss a class for health or other urgent reasons that are beyond my control, I may post essential lecture material online.

-Please Note: lecture notes are NOT a substitute for reading the relevant chapter.
+In the event that I am forced to miss a class for health or other urgent reasons, I may post essential lecture material online.
+These notes are NOT a substitute for reading the original article.